idaroermann/face/README.md

 # face

+**See report in the pdf 'what a face says'

 ESLP project
-Lerning sentiment scores from images through sentences.
+Learning sentiment scores from images through sentences.

 fer2013 is the image data.
 It is too big to upload on GitHub as well (max 25 mb).
 The link is here https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data